The volt is the unit of the international system measured to measure the voltage and electromotive force.

-On the one hand, we can consider that a volt is the voltage between two points of a conductor through which passes a current of one ampere (A) and a power of one watt (W) is dissipated.
+On the one hand, we can consider that a volt is the voltage existing between two points of a conductor through which a current of one ampere (A) passes and a power of one watt (W) is dissipated.

-Another alternative way to define it: The volt is equivalent to the potential difference that exists between two points of a conductor when when transporting between them a coulomb (C), the work of a July (J) is done.
+Another alternative way of defining it: The volt is equivalent to the potential difference that exists between two points of a conductor when when transporting a coulomb between them (C), the work of a july is performed (J).

 Definition through the Josephson effect

 Alessandro Volta, was an Italian physicist.
-In the year 1800 Volta announced at the Royal Society of London the result of the experiments he had been carrying out since 1786.
+In 1800 Volta announced the results of his experiments since 1786 at the Royal Society of London.

-With the experiments, Alessandro Volta generated electricity through different metals separated by a wet conductor.
-Alsessandro Volta stacked 30 metal disks separated by a cloth moistened with salt water, thus, the Italian physicist obtained electricity in the form of a continuous current.
+With the experiments, Alessandro Volta generated electricity using different metals separated by a wet conductor.
+Alsessandro Volta stacked 30 metal discs each separated by a cloth moistened with salt water, thus, the Italian physicist obtained electricity in the form of direct current.